intentee/paddler.intentee.com/content/docs/starting-out/using-web-admin-panel/index.md

 +++
-title = "Using web admin panel" weight = 2
+title = "Using the web admin panel" weight = 2
 +++